go-aiiq/DocumentAnalyzerAI/replit.md

-# TA AI Document Analyzer
+# TC AI Document Analyzer

 ## Overview

-The TA AI Document Analyzer is a full-stack web application that allows users to upload PDF documents and analyze them using AI-powered document processing.
+The TC AI Document Analyzer is a full-stack web application that allows users to upload PDF documents and analyze them using AI-powered document processing.
 The application consists of an Angular frontend and a Node.js Express backend, with integrated services for file storage (S3) and document processing (LandingAI).

 ## System Architecture